top of page

 Step 8: Configure the Supersedence Tab

 Supersedence works by creating a new Win32 application and then selecting which app(s) it supersedes.
 Once you do this, you receive the choice to update or uninstall the original application(s).
 I believe the main benefits of using supersedence are keeping a historical record of deployed applications and helping manage the uninstallation or updating of old app versions.
+If an app is superseded by another app in Intune, you cannot delete the app from Intune.
+To delete the app, remove the supersedence.

 Step 9: Configure the AssignmentReview + Create Tabs